 4) Pour coffee mixture into serving glass and refrigerator for 4 hours or until firm.

 5) Top with half and half, heavy cream, and or whipped cream.

-Enjoy low-carb/keto Coffee Jelly dessert!
+Enjoy Japanese Coffee Jelly dessert!

-If you’re looking for other recipe ideas, be sure to check out our growing Recipe Index full of Asian inspired recipes!
+If you’re looking for other recipe ideas, be sure to check out our growing Recipe Index full of healthy Asian inspired recipes!